jlong4223/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-The classic tic tac toe game for the browser
+The classic tic tac toe game for the browser.

 ## Technologies Used
 - HTML5